psychbruce/psychbruce.github.io/README.md

 Dr. Bao (包寒吴霜) is an Assistant Professor at East China Normal University studying *Computational Intelligent Social Psychology* and *Quantitative Causal Inference Methodology*.
 He also contributes to new methods (e.g., [FMAT](https://psychbruce.github.io/FMAT/), [DPI](https://psychbruce.github.io/DPI/)) and tools (e.g., [bruceR](https://psychbruce.github.io/bruceR/), [PsychWordVec](https://psychbruce.github.io/PsychWordVec/)) for psychological science.

-His research questions now focus on social cognition and its historical evolution, using social computing ("macro-social-psychometrics") with pretrained language models as the main methodology:
+His research questions now focus on social cognition and intergroup collective memory, using social computing ("macro-social-psychometrics") with pretrained language models as the main methodology:

--   How social biases (stereotypes / prejudice / discrimination) are represented as propositions in natural language
+-   How social biases (stereotypes / prejudice / discrimination) are encoded in natural language
--   How historical narratives encode contemporary people's understanding of long-term sociocultural dynamics
+-   How collective memory and public understanding of the past are represented in natural language
--   How semantic relations derived from natural language reflect human explicit and implicit social cognition
+-   How semantic relations derived from natural language reflect human explicit/implicit social cognition

 ------------------------------------------------------------------------